rdremov/GitoliteLogParser/README.md

   ```
 ### usage

-**linear parse gitolite log file:**
+**linear parse gitolite log file**
-*Order is the same as original log file, each line is one transaction prefixed with index.*
+  *order is the same as original log file, each line is one transaction prefixed with index*
   ```
   glp gitolite-2015-07.log
   ```
 **hierarchical parse gitolite log file**

-*Order of hierarcy depends on options order.
-Leftmost column displays statistics (frequency counts).*
+  *order of hierarcy depends on options order, leftmost column displays frequency counts*

 * **Example 1** sort by user, then by repo
   ```